MorganSHUni/psp-work-diary-demo/Week 4 Summary.md

 In the week starting with 10/02/2025, we completed:
  - Finished wireframe
  - Assigned the following tasks for the sprint week:
+ - (we all agreed that everyone would kinda help out with everything, but this is a general overview of what we will focus on)

 ""
  - - security - validation + verification